hassanreyes/SampleLoggingApp/README.md

 # Sample Logging Application (POC)

 Console tool wich interact with Amazon S3, Amazon Athena and Elasticsearch in order to get metrics about running time, sacanned memory and query execution.

+Use a set of 10 LogEntry logs to feed a S3 bucket or Elasticsearch instance.
+It also allow to query the pushed records from S3 using Athena or from Elasticsearch.

 ## Getting Started